linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements ...

+### 07.12.2023
+- Topic: Mailspread for partners
+- Directory: /posts/2023/December/07
+- Description: ``` 🚀 Exciting News Alert! 🎉 As an official business partner, you now get exclusive unlimited newsletter delivery with Linkspreed Mailspread! 📧💼 Don't miss out on this opportunity to elevate your communication game. 🚀 #Partnership #Newsletter #LinkspreedMailspread #BusinessBoost ```

 ### 06.12.2023
 - Topic: Oxygen v2 in development
 - Directory: /posts/2023/December/06